Abdulla Maseeh Mohamed: Member of Parliament (2000–2019)

 Maseeh Mohamed was elected the Speaker of the 18th People’s Majlis on 28 May 2014 to 1 November 2019.

-He is now among the longest serving MPs in the People’s Majlis.

 Chair of the Social Affairs Committee in the Parliament (2007–2014)

 As Chair of the Social Affairs Committee for straight eight years, he gained wide recognition within the parliamentary circles when he worked with other MPs towards consensus building in divisive issues.
 He also developed a reputation for constructive engagement by seeking the involvement of key stakeholders on issues related to national development, human rights and public policy.

 Speaker of Parliament (2014–2019)

 Maseeh represented the Maldives at various international conferences, meetings and seminars, apart from participating in a number of bilateral visits aimed at protecting and advancing the interests of the Maldives.

 Personal life

 He is married and has a son.